the1lab/1lab/src/Cat/Displayed/Base.lagda.md

 ### Operators for composing paths-over

-Since Agda often struggles to infer the arguments to the generic displayed composition operator `_∙P_`{.Agda} in the setting of displayed categories, we provide variants which specify that the dependency is only on paths in the base category.
+Since Mikan often struggles to infer the arguments to the generic displayed composition operator `_∙P_`{.Agda} in the setting of displayed categories, we provide variants which specify that the dependency is only on paths in the base category.
 One variant (`∙[-]-syntax`{.Agda})